Opinion journalism

 Opinion journalism is journalism that makes no claim of objectivity.
 Although distinguished from advocacy journalism in several ways, both forms feature a subjective viewpoint, usually with some social or political purpose.
 Common examples include newspaper columns, editorials, op-eds, editorial cartoons, and punditry.

-Unlike advocacy journalism, opinion journalism has a reduced focus on facts or research and its perspective is often of a more personalized variety.
-Its product may be only one component of a generally objective news outlet, rather than the dominant feature of an entire publication or broadcast network.
+In addition to investigative journalism and explanatory journalism, opinion journalism is part of public journalism.

 There are a number of journalistic genres that are opinion-based.
-Among them, for example, there is Gonzo journalism and New Journalism.
+Among them, for example, there are Gonzo journalism and new Journalism.